girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Multi Page React App.md

 ##### Explanation

-React Router is mostly a wrapper around the history library. history handles interaction with the browser's window.history for you with its browser and hash histories.
-It also provides a memory history which is useful for environments that don't have a global history.
-This is particularly useful in mobile app development (react-native) and unit testing with Node.

-A history instance has two methods for navigating: push and replace.
-If you think of the history as an array of visited locations, push will add a new location to the array and replace will replace the current location in the array with the new one.
-Typically you will want to use the push method when you are navigating.
+- React Router acts like a wrapper around the browser history.
+- useHistory() handles interaction with the browser's window.history.
+- While history.push() adds a new page to the stack , history.replace() adds a page redirect.
+- Here the Welcome page is added to the stack , so we can navigate to it after visiting and clicking on the back button.

-Example 7: Adding a Not Found Page
+**Example 7: Adding a Not Found Page**

 App.js